 Masood is believed to have had at least three children.

 Who were the victims?

 The police officer who died was PC Keith Palmer, 48, of the parliamentary and diplomatic protection command.
 He had 15 years' service, was married, and had a five-year-old daughter.
 He had served in the Royal Artillery before joining the police.

 Aysha Frade, who worked in administration at DLD College London, was killed after being hit by the attacker's car before it reached Parliament.

 She was 44 and a married mother of two young daughters.

 The third victim was Kurt Cochran, 54, from Utah, who was in London to celebrate his 25th wedding anniversary.
-His wife Melissa was seriously injured but is said by her family to be "steadily improving".
+His wife Melissa was seriously injured.

 Leslie Rhodes, 75, a retired window cleaner, had been receiving medical treatment in hospital following the attack.
 His life support was withdrawn on 23 March.